Analysi-Pliroforiakon/IoT-Live-Streaming/liveStreamingLayer/README.md

 There are 2 types of late event data.

-1. The 2 day late events.
+1. The 2 day late events (accepted).
-2. The 10 day late events.
+2. The 10 day late events (rejected).

 ## Late event flow.

-The 2 days late data are normaly returned to kafka from flink since we allow to include them to the aggregations and we send them to the kafka topic `aggragated`.
+The 2 days late data are normally returned to kafka topic `raw` from flink and we also include them to the aggregations which are sent to the kafka topic `aggragated`.
-The 10 days late data are inputted to a new kafka topic `late`.
+The 10 days late data are inputted both to a separate kafka topic `late` and the `raw` topic.